Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You have learned to serve your companions a 5-course menu even in the middle of the desert you gain the following benefits:
+You have learned to serve your companions a 5-course menu even in the middle of the desert

 * You learn the create food and water spell and can cast it at will without expending a spell slot.
 The casting time of this spell changes to 10 minutes for you and you need Cook's Utensils to cast this spell.
 * Creatures who eat your food created by this spell gain temporary hit points equal to your Dexterity modifier + your Proficiency bonus.
 A creature can only benefit from this feature once per long rest.